-Niki Chomin is a small ski hill located in the town of Niki, about 30km to the south-west of Otari city in Hokkaido.
+Niki Chomin is a small ski hill with one single lift, located in the town of Niki which is about 30km to the south-west of Otari city in Hokkaido.
 It is located by the side of Route 5 and the 'Fureai Yuu-topia Koen' park facility.

 Hokkaido is the second largest island of Japan and also the largest and northernmost prefecture (though it is not usually referred to as a prefecture).
 It has coastlines on the Sea of Japan, the Sea of Okhotsk and also the Pacific Ocean.
 Sapporo is the capital city of Hokkaido and was host to the 1972 Winter Olympics.
 Hokkaido is home to the largest number of ski hills in Japan.
 While the majority of them are very small, some of the larger ski and snowboard resorts in Hokkaido - mostly found in regions to the west and east of Sapporo - are amongst the most famous in Japan.

 For more details and explanations about the information presented on this page,